NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/restconf-api.md

 This functionality is supported if the `http://tail-f.com/ns/restconf/unhide/1.0` capability is presented.
 See also [How to View the Capabilities of the RESTCONF Server](restconf-api.md#ncs.northbound.restconf.capabilities).

 By default, hidden nodes are not visible in the RESTCONF interface.
-To unhide hidden nodes for retrieval or editing, clients can use the query parameter `unhide` or set parameter `showHidden` to `true` under `/confdConfig/restconf` in `confd.conf` file.
+To unhide hidden nodes for retrieval or editing, clients can use the query parameter `unhide` or set parameter `show-hidden` to `true` under `/ncs-config/restconf` in `ncs.conf` file.
 The query parameter `unhide` is supported for RPC and action invocation.

 The format of the `unhide` parameter is a comma-separated list of